FrankS101/PhD-Thesis/src/README.md

 _Note:_ In Ubuntu you might need to install libgtk2.0-0:i386, because Lispworks is not 64bit compilant and needs i386 version of gtk2 libraries.

 <pre><code>sudo apt-get install libgtk2.0-0:i386 </code></pre>

+## Why have I used Lisp?

+The LISP programming language was devised as the programming language for Artificial Intelligence research.
+Nowadays, is not that widely used but the functional programming is getting pretty popular, being adopted by the mainstream programming languages such as Java, C++ or Python (actually, Python supports all of Lisp's essential features except Macros).
+So, why not functional programming?
+You will learn a new programming paradigm, protoype fast, write short and concise code, and along the way, become a better programmer in languages you already know.

+### Is someone else out there using Lisp?
+Peter Norvig, Research director at Google and one of the most famous Lisp lovers, provides Lisp code for his famous book Artificial Intelligence: A Modern Approach http://aima.cs.berkeley.edu/lisp/doc/overview.html and wrote a book about Artificial Intelligence using Common Lisp case studies: http://norvig.com/paip.html.
+Is it enough?

 ## Cite this work